mikaeljorhult/midi-events/README.md

 ## Support

-Current specification is supported in Chrome and Chrome Canary if flag for experimental support of Web MIDI API([chrome://flags/#enable-web-midi](chrome://flags/#enable-web-midi)) is set to active.
+Current specification [is supported](http://caniuse.com/#feat=midi) natively in latest versions of Chrome and Opera.
+For others browsers the [Web MIDI API Shim](https://github.com/cwilso/WebMIDIAPIShim) may be used to polyfill the functionality.

 Beware that the [Web MIDI API standard](http://www.w3.org/TR/webmidi/) is still a working draft and changes to it and/or to implementations within browsers may break this code at any time.